dafuloth/oystercard/README.md

 ```

+### Card should have a balance to be able to make a journey
 In order to pay for my journey
 As a customer
 I need to have the minimum amount for a single journey

 ```ruby
 card = Oystercard.new